kavula818/firebolt/readme.md

 The following actions are supported:

+### To navigate through the apps,
+  - on keyboard, press the  up, down, left or right arrow keys
+  - on remote, press the arrow keys
+  - When Mouse is connected, mouse can be hovered to navigate through the apps
+### To launch a app,
+  - on keyboard, Press Enter key
+  - on remote, Press OK button
+  - on mouse, Left click on Mouse
+### When an application is taking up the whole screen to go back to the app manager menu and stop the running application,
+  - on keyboard, press Ctrl-m
+  - on remote, press xfinity key
+### To reload the app manager (if the contents of the usb key were changed),
+  - on keyboard, press Ctrl-e
+  - on remote, press Exit key

 The UI supports enabling and disabling suspend mode option in the UI.
 When Suspend mode is enabled, it provides suspend/resume options for Spark and Native apps.
 For Web apps Suspend mode is not supported.